murli32/IF_NYC-taxi-datasets/README.md

 Attached Yellow_taxi_trip_main_2020.py contain a code to run in spark shell.Tweak in a code may needed depend on the cluster configuration.

-In the same file at the downside a commented code is there which can be directly run in Notebook without any tweak to test the code.
+Databrick_Notebook_Code which can be directly run in Notebook without any tweak to test the code.

 IF_common_function is a file contain a commonly used functions.